emenmousavi/Sys-Info-Extractor/README.md

 ### Output:
 - For Windows: Installed programs.
-- For Kali Linux: Running processes.
+- For Linux: Running processes.
 - Python packages will also be displayed.

 ### Example Output: